 She soon decided that she would sell her paintings and donate her funds.
 In fact, she painted her first 10 animals in under five days.
 That is when her Facebook page was Faces of The Endangered was created.
 She is focused on highlighting some of the world’s more endangered animals.
 She adores big cats and wolves and has produced beautiful canvas pieces, most of which have sold.
 She also is very troubled by the demise of the rhinos and elephants and the future of many marine animals.

 Not only does she paint them, but she researches them as well.
 In fact, she spends countless hours of reading and research before the art piece is created.
 Which usually leads to the library and to documentaries.
 This is just the beginning of her process.
-Days and sometime weeks are spent on one piece as she learns and discovers new techniques and critiques her own work.
+Days, weeks and sometimes months are spent on one piece as she learns and discovers new techniques and critiques her own work.

 Once she is finished, she posts her paintings on Facebook with a snippet of what she has learned.
 She shares this to inspire awareness and change to the very serious epidemic we all are facing.

-Bria, now 10, has painted over 120 species of endangered animals and landscapes.
+Bria, now 13, has painted over 300 species of endangered animals and landscapes.
 She has continued to focus on endangered species while also highlighting the causes: habitat loss, deforestation, global warming, poaching and human conflict.
-Bria has donated $5,625 to the International Fund for Animal Welfare , $2,240 to The Wolf Conservation Center, $1,325 to The Sioux Falls Area Humane Society, $1,035 to the Jane Goodall Institute , $255 through her donation of coloring books for the Great Plains Zoo's Endangered Species, and $30 to The National Marine Mammal Foundation.

-Bria has the high honor of being acknowledged as an International Youth Eco Hero, a proud recipient of the Points of Lights award, a member of the Jane Goodall's Roots and Shoots Program and the winner of IFAW's Animal Hero Award in 2016.
-Bria is also very excited to be a Founding Member of the Endangered Species Coalition's Endangered Species Youth Activists (ESYA) Network.
+Bria has the high honor of being a Justice Tween Brand Ambassador being acknowledged as a Gloria Barron Prize Winner an International Young Eco Hero, a proud recipient of the Points of Lights award, a member of the Jane Goodall's Roots and Shoots Program and the winner of IFAW's Animal Hero Award in 2016.
+Bria is also very excited to be a Founding Member of the Endangered Species Coalition's Endangered Species Youth Activists (ESYA) Network

 Paid for by Mom